ember-learn/guides-source/guides/release/object-model/index.md

 One of the first things you'll notice when you generate JavaScript files in Ember is that most of the code you will write goes inside of an object.
-While an Ember Object might look a lot like an ES2015 JavaScript class, it has some special properties.
+While an Ember Object might look a lot like a JavaScript class, it has some special properties.

 ### Introducing: Ember Objects